For Appointments: (302) 651-4200

 Download the “Your Child's Surgery” Guidebook (PDF) in English or Spanish.

-Our pediatric surgery center is located on the second floor of the duPont Hospital for Children, a hospital set in a beautiful park of oaks and green lawns, and featuring free valet parking for families.
+Our pediatric surgery center is located on the second floor of the duPont Hospital for Children, a hospital set in a beautiful park of oaks and green lawns, and featuring free parking for families.

 If your child is getting surgery and needs to stay overnight, we’ve designed the rooms with cheerful décor, including multicolor floors and playful wallpaper.
 Each unit houses a play area/lounge with games, TV, toys, books, tables, couches, highchairs and computers.
 Kids’ rooms are equipped with a bathroom, a bulletin board to display cards or artwork, and a special touch-screen TV that offers entertainment and educational options through a program called the GetWellNetwork.
 And, to help you be there as much as possible for your child, our rooms allow one parent to stay with their child overnight.